Riot (1969 film)

 Riot is a 1969 American drama film produced by William Castle, directed by Buzz Kulik and starring Gene Hackman and Jim Brown.

 Plot

-While the warden (real-life warden Frank A. Eyman) of a state prison is away, the isolation block erupts and 35 of the most violent criminals (led by Gene Hackman) stage a riot and take over their portion of the prison.
-Cully Briston (Jim Brown), in for five years and awaiting his eventual parole, wants no part of the riot.
+While the warden (real-life warden Frank A. Eyman) of a state prison is away, the isolation block erupts and 35 of the most violent criminals stage a riot and take over their portion of the prison.
+Cully Briston, in for five years and awaiting his eventual parole, wants no part of the riot.
 He impulsively gets involved, defending a prison guard and protecting him from the maniacs in the block.